 Most firearms are designed to be field-stripped for basic cleaning with minimal tools.
 While this is great for a quick cleaning in the field, you are more than likely going to want to completely disassemble your firearm at home for a thorough cleaning.
 Doing this is more than likely going to take a few simple hand tools.
 Most firearms are held together with pins and screws, so a good gunsmithing screwdriver set and some punches are a good addition to any kit.

 A good set of punches is going to be a very valuable addition to your kit.
 Some kits will include a few punches, but it is also a good idea to supplement this with at least one, but ideally several, full punch kits of your own.
-Ideally, you will want punches made of 3 separate materials: steel, brass, and plastic.
+Ideally, you will want punches made of 3 separate materials: stainless steel, brass, and plastic.
 Each material type has its own unique advantages and specific uses.
 The most common type of punch is going to be brass.
 A brass punch is one of the softer metals, so it will not mar your receiver or other components as easily.
 It is also sturdy enough to allow you to use a stout hammer in order to drive out tough pins.
 A good set of brass punches will last you a long time, but not forever.
 By design, brass punches will “mushroom” over and deform.
 This is actually a good thing, as it means that you are deforming your punch and not your firearm.

 Probably the least important group of these 3 materials is going to be plastic.
 Plastic punches are not very good for driving out stubborn pins, but they certainly have their place.
 I typically use plastic punches when I don’t need to use a hammer.
 This prevents me from making any errant scratches in the finish of my receiver.
 They are also good for using as slave pins, or a temporary pin used to hold your components in place while you drive in the actual pin.